SSWConsulting/SSW.Rules.Content/rules/enum-types-should-not-be-suffixed-with-the-word-enum/rule.md

 ```

 ::: good
-Good - Enum type is not suffixed with the word "Enum"
+Good example - Enum type is not suffixed with the word "Enum"
 :::

 We have a program called [SSW Code Auditor](https://www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.